Division of Student Affairs

 Residential life is perhaps the most distinctive feature of the Notre Dame experience.
 At Notre Dame, residential life is designed to form undergraduate communities that are inclusive of all members; dedicated to the intellectual, moral, and spiritual development of each individual; and characterized by a collective sense of care and concern for the common good and service to others.
 Residential Life also offers several housing options to graduate students to assist in sustaining their quality of life outside the classroom.

 Health and Wellness

 The Health and Wellness Unit supports the Holy Cross tradition of wellness with premiere services, resources, and education to promote the development of healthy students and to foster campus well-being.
-Centers, offices, and initiatives that help the unit to achieve its mission include University Health Services, the University Counseling Center, the McDonald Center for Student Well-Being, Care and Wellness Consultants, and Sara Bea Disability Services.
+Centers, offices, and initiatives that help the unit to achieve its mission include University Health Services, the University Counseling Center, the Center for Student Support and Care, and the McDonald Center for Student Well-Being.

 Student Development encompasses a wide range of departments to support our students’ growth and formation.
 Departments include the Office of Community Standards, the Family Resource Center, the Gender Relations Center, Multicultural Student Programs & Services, Notre Dame Bands, RecSports, the Student Activities Office, the Office of Student Enrichment, and Student Media.

 Career and Professional Development

 The Center for Career and Professional Development coordinates career-related services for undergraduate and graduate students as well as prospective employers.
 Services include career coaching and development, self-assessments, workshops, career fairs, and mock interviews.
 Students are encouraged to begin visiting early in their years at Notre Dame to begin discerning their futures.